-- to enforcement policies (e.g. those that restrict waste generation or disposal by limiting residual capacity or charging for green waste collections); and - those relating to promotion and operation of campaigns that target behaviour and attempt to change patterns of household consumption (e.g. changing shopping habits, real nappy campaigns).
+- to enforcement policies (e.g. those that restrict waste generation or disposal by limiting residual capacity or charging for green waste collections); and - those relating to promotion and operation of campaigns that target behaviour to change patterns of household consumption (e.g. changing shopping habits, real nappy campaigns).

-Reuse activity, like waste prevention can also be sub-divided into those activities that are concerned with influencing behaviour (e.g. lobbying government, use of freecycle) and those that relate to direct support initiatives across Merseyside (e.g. bulky waste charging and support for refurbishment groups).
+Reuse activities can also be sub-divided into those activities that are concerned with influencing behaviour (e.g. lobbying government44, use of freecycle) and those that relate to direct support initiatives across Merseyside (e.g. bulky waste charging and support for refurbishment groups).

 Recycling and composting options relate primarily to the range and type of services that can be provided by the partnership across all waste collection systems.
-Also of importance are recycling campaign activity that involves education and communication with householders to encourage participation in the schemes that are being provided in order to help drive an increases in recycling levels and the improve the quality of materials collected.
+Also of importance is a recycling campaign that involves education and communication with householders to encourage participation in the schemes that are being provided in order to help drive an increases in recycling levels and the improve the quality of materials collected.
 The issue of flats and multiple occupancy households was identified as a sustainability issue for Merseyside and therefore has implications for design of recycling systems to ensure maximum participation.